danjulio/MPPT-Solar-Charger/examples/motioneyeos/readme.md

 2. Copy the following files into ```/data/mpptChg``` (using ```scp``` if they are located on another system).
  * ```mpptChgD```
  * ```libwiringPi.so.X.Y``` (where "X.Y" are the version found here)
  * ```mpptChgDconfig.txt``` (by default this enables network access and low-battery shutdown.
-Optinally, you can also enable it to log data to ```/data/log/mpptChgDlog.txt``` and/or enable the watchdog function if you want to power cycle the Pi if it crashes).
+Optionally, you can also enable it to log data to ```/data/log/mpptChgDlog.txt``` and/or enable the watchdog function if you want to power cycle the Pi if it crashes).
 3. Create a soft link, in the ```/data/mpptChg``` directory, to the wiringPi library: ```ln -s libwiringPi.so.X.Y libwiringPi.so```

 4. Copy the ```userinit.sh``` file from this repository to ```/data/etc/userinit.sh```.
 This file will start the daemon each time the system is rebooted.